Alzheimer diseaseAD; Dementia

 Lewy Bodies Variant.
-Lewy bodies are abnormalities found in the brains of patients with both Parkinson's disease and Alzheimer's.
+Lewy bodies are abnormalities found in the brains of patients with both Parkinson and Alzheimer disease.
 They can also be present in the absence of either disease; in such cases, the condition is called Lewy bodies variant (LBV).
 In all cases, the presence of Lewy bodies is highly associated with dementia.

-Parkinson's Disease.
-Some of the symptoms of Parkinson’s disease and Alzheimer’s can be similar and the diseases may coexist.
-However, unlike Alzheimer's, language is not usually affected in Parkinson's related dementia.
+Parkinson Disease.
+Some of the symptoms of Parkinson and Alzheimer disease can be similar and the diseases may coexist.

 Frontotemporal Dementia.
-Frontotemporal dementia (FTD) is a term used to describe several different disorders that affect the frontal and temporal lobes of the brain.
-Although some of the symptoms can overlap with Alzheimer’s, people who develop this condition tend to be younger than most patients with Alzheimer’s disease.
+Frontotemporal dementia (FTD) is a term used to describe a group of disorders that affect the frontal and temporal lobes of the brain.
+Although some of the symptoms can overlap with Alzheimer disease, people who develop this condition tend to be younger than most patients with Alzheimer disease.

-There is no cure for Alzheimer’s disease or treatment to stop its progression or reverse the symptoms.
-Most drugs used to treat Alzheimer's are aimed at slowing the rate at which symptoms become worse.
+There is no cure for Alzheimer disease or treatment to stop its progression or reverse the symptoms.
+Most drugs used to treat Alzheimer are aimed at slowing the rate at which symptoms become worse, and prolonging a person's ability to remain independent.
 The benefit from these drugs is generally small, and patients and their families may not even notice any benefit.

-Alzheimer’s disease is classified into various stages that range from mild to moderate to severe.
-In the final stages of Alzheimer’s, the patient is unable to communicate and is completely dependent on others for care.
+Alzheimer disease is classified into various stages that range from mild to moderate to severe.
+In the final stages of Alzheimer disease, the patient is unable to communicate and is completely dependent on others for care.

-The lifespan of patients with Alzheimer's is generally reduced, although a patient may live anywhere from 4 - 20 years after diagnosis.
+The lifespan of patients with Alzheimer disease is generally reduced, although a patient may live anywhere from 4 to 20 years after diagnosis.
 The final phase of the disease may last from a few months to several years, during which time the patient becomes increasingly immobile and dysfunctional.

-Most patients with Alzheimer’s are cared for at home, especially during the early stages of the disease.
+Most people with Alzheimer disease are cared for at home, especially during the early stages of the disease.
 Caregiving is an enormous commitment.
 Support services can greatly improve the quality of life for both caretakers and their patients and make it easier for people to continue caring for patients in their homes.
 These services include home healthcare aides and adult day care.

-As Alzheimer’s disease progresses, round-the-clock care is usually required.
+As Alzheimer disease progresses, round-the-clock care is usually required.
 At this point, the family needs to decide whether in-home treatment can be continued or whether placement in a nursing home or assisted living facility is a feasible option.
-In choosing a facility, it is best to select one that is specialized in the care of patients with Alzheimer’s and equipped to meet their needs.
+In choosing a facility, it is best to select one that is specialized in the care of people with Alzheimer disease and equipped to meet their needs.

-Most drugs used to treat Alzheimer's, and those under investigation, are aimed at slowing progression.
-There are no cures to date.
-In addition, the improvements from some of these drugs may be so modest that patients and their families may not notice benefit.
+Most drugs used to treat Alzheimer disease, and those under investigation, are aimed at slowing progression.
+At this time, there is no cure.
+In addition, the improvements from some of these drugs may be so modest that patients and their families may not notice any benefit.

-The FDA has approved two drug classes to treat the cognitive symptoms of Alzheimer's disease:
+The FDA has approved two drug classes to treat the cognitive symptoms of Alzheimer disease:

-- Cholinesterase inhibitors (generally used to treat mild-to-moderate Alzheimer's; donepezil is also approved for treatment of severe dementia)
+- Cholinesterase inhibitors (generally used to treat mild-to-moderate Alzheimer disease; donepezil is also approved for treatment of severe dementia)

-- N-methyl-D-aspartate (NMDA) receptor antagonists (used to treat moderate-to-severe Alzheimer's)
+- N-methyl-D-aspartate (NMDA) receptor antagonists (used to treat moderate-to-severe Alzheimer disease)

-All of the drugs approved for treatment of Alzheimer's disease are expensive.
-While there are generally no serious risks associated with these medications, these drugs can have a number of bothersome side effects, including indigestion, nausea, vomiting, diarrhea, loss of appetite, muscle cramps, and fatigue.
+While these drugs do not have generally serious risks, they can cause a number of bothersome side effects, including indigestion, nausea, vomiting, diarrhea, loss of appetite, muscle cramps, and fatigue.

 Patients and caregivers should ask their doctors the following questions about when and if to use these drugs:

-- Is it better to use these drugs early in the course of Alzheimer's disease?
-Treating patients with mild cognitive impairment (persistent mild memory loss of recent events but no diagnosis of Alzheimer's disease) does not seem to prevent patients from developing Alzheimer's disease.
+- Is it better to use these drugs early in the course of Alzheimer disease?
+Treating people with mild cognitive impairment (persistent mild memory loss of recent events but no diagnosis of Alzheimer disease) does not seem to prevent them from developing Alzheimer disease.

 Cholinesterase Inhibitors (Donepezil, Rivastigmine, Galantamine)

-Cholinesterase inhibitors are designed to protect the cholinergic system, which is essential for memory and learning and is progressively destroyed in Alzheimer's.
+Cholinesterase inhibitors are designed to protect the cholinergic system, which is essential for memory and learning and is progressively destroyed in Alzheimer disease.
 These drugs work by preventing the breakdown of the brain chemical acetylcholine.
-The first cholinesterase inhibitor, tacrine (Cognex), was approved in 1993 but is rarely prescribed today due to safety concerns of liver damage.

-The three most commonly prescribed cholinesterase inhibitors for Alzheimer’s disease are donepezil, rivastigmine, and galantamine:
+The three most commonly prescribed cholinesterase inhibitors for Alzheimer disease are donepezil, rivastigmine, and galantamine:

 - Donepezil.
-Donepezil (Aricept, generic) is the only Alzheimer's drug approved for all stages of dementia, from mild to severe.
+Donepezil (Aricept, generic) is the only Alzheimer disease drug approved for all stages of dementia, from mild to severe.
 It is taken once a day and has only modest benefits at best.

 - Rivastigmine.
-Rivastigmine (Exelon) targets two enzymes: Acetylcholinesterase and butyrylcholinesterase.
+Rivastigmine (Exelon, generic) targets two enzymes: Acetylcholinesterase and butyrylcholinesterase.
 It is available in pill form and also available as a skin patch.
-It is approved for mild-to-moderate Alzheimer’s disease.
-A higher-dose skin patch is approved for patients with severe Alzheimer’s disease.
+It is approved for mild-to-moderate Alzheimer disease.
+A higher-dose skin patch is approved for patients with severe Alzheimer disease.

 - Galantamine.
-Galantamine (Razadyne, generic) protects the cholinergic system and stimulates nicotine receptors to produce more acetylcholinesterase.
-It is approved to treat mild-to-moderate Alzheimer’s disease.
+Galantamine (Razadyne, generic) in addition to inhibiting acetylcholinesterase, also directly stimulates acetylcholine receptors.
+It is approved to treat mild-to-moderate Alzheimer disease.

 Side Effects.
 Common side effects of cholinesterase inhibitors, especially when taken at higher doses, may include nausea, vomiting, diarrhea, and upset stomach.
 Rivastigmine and galantamine tend to have more side effects than donepezil, and may also cause weight loss and loss of appetite.
 Cholinesterase inhibitors may increase the risk for gastrointestinal bleeding or ulcers, especially when used with NSAIDs (which can also cause gastric irritation).

-Some drugs known as anticholinergics may offset the effects of the Alzheimer's disease pro-cholinergic drugs.
+Some drugs known as anticholinergics may offset the effects of the Alzheimer disease pro-cholinergic drugs.
 Such drugs include antihistamines, antipsychotic drugs, and some antidepressants and anti-incontinence drugs.

 Effectiveness.
 Comparative studies have reported little difference in effectiveness among these drugs.
-In any case, the benefits of these drugs are far from dramatic and may often not be noticeable in everyday life.
-Many doctors have reservations about developing additional drugs that affect the cholinergic system since, at best, they only slow progression and do not appear to affect the basic destructive disease process or even the quality of a patient’s life. .
+In any case, the benefits of these drugs may often not be noticeable in everyday life.
+Many doctors have reservations about developing additional drugs that affect the cholinergic system since, at best, they only slow progression and do not appear to affect the basic destructive disease process or even the quality of a patient's life.

-Memantine (Namenda) is approved for treatment of moderate-to-severe Alzheimer’s disease.
-(It does not appear to be effective for mild Alzheimer’s disease.
+Memantine (Namenda) is approved for treatment of moderate-to-severe Alzheimer disease.
+(It does not appear to be effective for mild Alzheimer disease.
 Cholinesterase inhibitors are used to treat mild-to-moderate stages of the disease.)
-By blocking NDMA receptors, memantine protects against the overstimulation of glutamate, an amino acid that excites nerves and, in excess, is a powerful nerve-cell killer.
+By blocking NMDA receptors, memantine protects against the overstimulation of glutamate, an amino acid that excites nerves and, in excess, is a powerful nerve-cell killer.

 Depression.
-Antidepressants known as selective serotonin reuptake inhibitors (SSRIs), including fluoxetine (Prozac, generic) and sertraline (Zoloft, generic), may help reduce depression, irritability, and restlessness associated with Alzheimer's in some patients.
+Antidepressants known as selective serotonin reuptake inhibitors (SSRIs), including fluoxetine (Prozac, generic) and sertraline (Zoloft, generic), may help reduce depression, irritability, and restlessness associated with Alzheimer in some patients.